The Ellis Foundation for

 Scholarships for Graduate Students

 A limited number of scholarships ($250 each) are available for current graduate students in biblical studies.
-Applications are available here.
+Application requirements and information to submit can be found here.

 Deadline for final paper submission: May 1, 2022